History of Bolivia (1964–1982): The Banzer regime

-Colonel Hugo Banzer (1971–78), a highly respected officer who had repeatedly attempted to overthrow the regime of Juan José Torres, ruled for six years, one of the longest continuous presidential term in recent Bolivian history.
+Colonel Hugo Banzer (1971–78), a highly respected officer who had repeatedly attempted to overthrow the regime of Juan José Torres, ruled for six years, one of the longest continuous presidential terms in recent Bolivian history.
 Banzer's presidency was characterized by relative political stability and unprecedented economic growth.
-At first he was supported by the Nationalist Popular Front (Frente Popular Nacionalista, FPN), an alliance between the MNR under Paz Estenssoro, who was allowed to return from exile in Lima, and the Bolivian Socialist Falange (Falange Socialista Boliviana, FSB) under Mario Gutiérrez.
+At first, he was supported by the Nationalist Popular Front (Frente Popular Nacionalista, FPN), an alliance between the MNR under Paz Estenssoro, who was allowed to return from exile in Lima, and the Bolivian Socialist Falange (Falange Socialista Boliviana, FSB) under Mario Gutiérrez.
 Both parties had been enemies until the chaos of the Torres regime gave them a chance for a political comeback in alliance with conservative elements in the armed forces.

-During the first years of the Banzer presidency the economy improved rapidly.
+During the first years of the Banzer presidency, the economy improved rapidly.
 Exports tripled between 1970 and 1974 because of increased production of petroleum, natural gas, and tin, which was then refined in Bolivian smelters.
 The production of cotton in the Santa Cruz area in eastern Bolivia also tripled between 1970 and 1975.

 Despite this economic growth, Bolivia reverted to the repression of earlier regimes.
-The new minister of interior, Colonel Andrés Sélich ordered a massive crackdown on the left, abolishing labor unions and closing the universities.
+The new minister of interior, Colonel Andrés Sélich, ordered a massive crackdown on the left, abolishing labor unions and closing the universities.
 The government brutally suppressed a general strike against the devaluation of the Bolivian peso in 1972.
-In 1974 price increases for basic goods and control of food prices resulted in roadblocks by peasants in the Cochabamba Valley and their subsequent massacre by the military.
+In 1974, price increases for basic goods and control of food prices resulted in roadblocks by peasants in the Cochabamba Valley and their subsequent massacre by the military.

 The governing alliance disintegrated almost immediately when the MNR and the FSB split.
-They proved an unreliable support for Banzer because only small factions remained in the FPN.
+They proved unreliable in supporting Banzer because only minor factions remained in the FPN.
 The armed forces were also divided, and various factions tried to overthrow the regime.
 On June 5, 1974, younger officers belonging to the Generational Group (Grupo Generacional) and led by General Gary Prado Salmón attempted a coup, demanding that Banzer legitimize his rule.
 It failed, however, as did another on November 7 that was supported by military, MNR, and FSB elements in Santa Cruz.